Some Remarks on H-stability of syzygy bundle on algebraic surface: Stability on some regular surfaces

 \end{Lemma}

-The proof of the Lemma is quite analogous to the one in \cite{lazarsfeldsurfaces}.
-We only need to replace $B$ by $L_n-H$ and $L_d-B$ by $H$ and to compute the dimension of a fiber.
-We include a proof for the reader convenience and to indicate how the inequality can be bettered with respect to that obtained in \cite{lazarsfeldsurfaces}.
+The proof of the Lemma is quite analogous to the one of Lemma 1.1 in \cite{lazarsfeldsurfaces}.
+We only need to replace $B$ by $L-H$ and $L_d-B$ by $H$ and to compute the dimension of a fiber.
+We include a proof for the reader convenience.

 \begin{proof}